 Philadelphia Eagles center Jason Kelce officially announces retirement

-PHILADELPHIA (CBS) - Philadelphia Eagles center Jason Kelce on Monday officially retired from the NFL during an emotional press conference at NovaCare Complex.
+PHILADELPHIA (CBS) - Philadelphia Eagles center Jason Kelce has officially retired from the NFL after 13 seasons.

+Kelce held an emotional, 45-minute press conference Monday at the NovaCare Complex in South Philadelphia, with his parents, Ed and Donna, and brother, Travis Kelce of the Kansas City Chiefs, in attendance.

+The 36-year-old wore a sleeveless Eagles T-shirt and immediately burst into tears.

 "It has always been a goal of mine to play my whole career in one city.
 And I couldn't have dreamt a better one and a better fit if I tried," Kelce said.
 "I don't know what's next, but I look forward to the new challenges and opportunities that await.
 And I know that I carry with me the lessons from my time here and that forever we can all share the bond of being Philadelphians."